Site Map

 Here's another paper covered trunk, quite a bit larger than the one above.
 Paper was used during the Civil War, all the leather and tin went off to war.

-Hide covered trunk restoration
+small trunk before restoration

 A small-sized animal hide covered trunk.
 It had been covered in fabric, and looked absolutely awful.